lmandavi1/ng-tooltip/README.md

 As soon as the PR is merged into master, we trigger a Harness CIE pipeline to generate and publish the package to [Harness GitHub Package Registry](https://github.com/orgs/harness/packages).

 ## Publish Version
-Publish any major changes manually by upgrading the version number in package.json, For other changes like the changes in Yaml file, a new verision is published automatically when the PR is merged.
+To Publish any major changes manually by upgrading the version number in package.json, For other changes like the changes in Yaml file, a new verision is published automatically when the PR is merged.